mcp.lakesideai.dev

 02 / servers

-Each server wraps a proven open-source analysis tool built on OpenMDAO.
+Four wrap a proven open-source analysis tool built on OpenMDAO; omd composes them into one OpenMDAO problem.
 Tool calls return structured envelopes with physics validation, artifact references, and a run_id for provenance.

 hangar/oasopenaerostruct